70M45-B/LP_IST/project/README.md

 Finally, you implement the predicate `eventosNoPeriodo/3`, such that:
 - `eventosNoPeriodo(Periodo, Dia, EventosOcorrem)` is true if `EventosOcorrem` is the list of identifiers of events that take place on day `Dia` in the period `Periodo`.

-## Implementation Conditions

-The implementation conditions for the Prolog code are as follows:
-- Do not use assert or retract.
-- The code must be based on recursion.
-- All predicates must terminate.

-## Evaluation

-The evaluation will be based on the following criteria:
-- Completeness and correctness of the implementation;
-- Efficiency and elegance of the implemented predicates;
-- Quality and clarity of the comments;
-- Readability and organization of the code.

-## Recommendations

-Remember to organize your code well, use explanatory variable names, and comment on the main points of your code.
-Think about edge cases and test your code thoroughly.
-Finally, keep in mind the conditions for implementation and evaluate whether your solution meets them.

 ## Conclusion